EvaGraceSmith/vue-store/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

 ### Ramp-Up Projections

 How long would/should it take a team of mid-junior developers to become productive?

+We found Vue to be fairly easy to implement and learn.
+It would take a few weeks or months to be productive depending on the size of the project.

 ### Links and Resources